KEEPING JOINTS HEALTHY AS YOU AGE

 Everything in this article so far has been about movement and more of it, less of it and healthier ways of moving.
 However, dietary support for joint health is a huge player and shouldn’t be overlooked: what you eat affects how you move and how you recover.
-A poor diet will contribute to joint problems whereas a diet with proper nutritional focuses can improve the resilience and health of joints and connective tissues.
+A poor diet will contribute to joint problems whereas a diet with the proper nutritional focus can improve the resilience and health of joints and connective tissues.

 Calcium and Potassium

-Calcium is the classic mineral for bone and joint health ? it has long been used in marketing campaigns to sell dairy products and keep the bones healthy.
-There is good reason for this: calcium is one of the most common and important minerals in bones, making it essential to bone health and thus joint health.
-However, calcium is found more readily in dark leafy greens than dairy, so a mixture of the two is advisable if you’re looking to keep your bones and joints healthy.
+Calcium is the classic mineral for bone and joint health, it has long been used in marketing campaigns to sell dairy products and keep the bones healthy.
+There is a good reason for this: calcium is one of the most common and important minerals in bones, making it essential to bone health and thus joint health.
+However, calcium is found more readily in dark leafy greens than in dairy, so a mixture of the two is advisable if you’re looking to keep your bones and joints healthy.

 Potassium is the second most abundant mineral in bones and is approximately as important as calcium: these two compounds make up the majority of the hard, external shell of bones.
 A deficiency in potassium is just as bad as a calcium deficiency, meaning that it should be treated with equal seriousness in the diet.
 Potassium is found most commonly in leafy green vegetables, but also in bananas.
 Clearly, healthy joints require you to eat your greens!